bhishekarora/bhishekarora.github.io/_posts/2024-11-03-facial-biometric-solution-implementation.md

 2.  **Liveness Detection**: Using multi-frame analysis and facial vector algorithms, AeroPass checks for signs of a live human (like eye blinks) to ensure security.

-3.  **Selfie Storage**: Once liveness is confirmed, the app securely saves the selfie for future use.
+3.  **Selfie Storage**: Once liveness is confirmed, selfie is matched with aadhar image using facenet 512 (Declared score 99 % on model), the app securely saves the selfie with token for future use.

 ### Step 3: Boarding Pass Upload

 1.  **Boarding Pass Submission**: Before reaching the airport, the user uploads their boarding pass to the app.

-2.  **Data Transmission to Backend**: The AeroPass app sends the userâs verified selfie, facial data, and PNR details to the backend AeroPass server for verification.
+2.  **Data Transmission to Backend**: The AeroPass app sends the userâs verified selfie, facial data, and PNR details to the backend AeroPass server for verification to DCS and store in Aero pass platform Server.

 ### Step 4: Airport Boarding Process

-1.  **Token-Based Authentication at Boarding Gates**: At the airport, the AeroPass system integrated with boarding gates validates the token, allowing the user to pass through.
+1.  **Token-Based Authentication at Boarding Gates**: At the airport, the AeroPass system integrated with boarding gates validates the token, allowing the user to pass through after facials are matched via the Aeropass Facial Match Server

 2.  **Seamless Experience**: Users can now proceed through the boarding gate using facial recognition, making the entire process faster and more convenient.